todd-dsm/dev-infras/README.md

 ## Getting Started

 Check the docs for [one-time setup steps].

+You can follow along with [the slides] if you like.

 Source-in the project variables to your environment: